dila-y/Deep-Learning-Adversarial-Defense/README.md

 - Fully connected neural network with one and multiple hidden layers
 - Deep model with 5 dense layers (ReLU)
 - CNN model with 2D convolution and pooling layers
-- All benchmarks use accuracy on test data for comparison[attached_file:1]
+- All benchmarks use accuracy on test data for comparison

 ---